connexcs/docs/docs/setup/information/audit-log.md

 | Table       | Which type of record was modified              |
 | Data        | Details about the event                        |

+!!! note "View Difference"
-In the data column if you click on "View Difference" you will be presented with a popup containing a diff.
+    In the data column, select "View Difference" to view a popup containing a diff.
 This shows what the data was before and after the action.